A succession crisis looms for younger employees as they stay home

 Of course, online learning is now readily available for all employees and progressive team leaders are running regular sessions to ensure everyone is on top of their work and knows what’s required from them.
 But let’s be honest, you learn so much from questions asked during team training sessions or simply by sitting in meetings with your teams – and the post-meeting conversation at the coffee machine is possibly the most valuable learning space ever.
 These things are missing for young people now who will not learn as fast as their predecessors who were immersed in day-to-day office life.

-Kristen Ruttgaizer, director of human resources at Igloo Software wrote in Quartz during lockdown that their internal research of 2 000 employees indicated that 56 percent of remote workers had missed out on important information and that 43 percent of employees have neglected to share a document with a colleague because they couldn’t find it, or thought it would take too long to find.
+Kristen Ruttgaizer, Director of human resources at Igloo Software wrote in Quartz during lockdown that their internal research of 2,000 employees indicated that 56% of remote workers had missed out on important information and that 43% of employees have neglected to share a document with a colleague because they couldn’t find it, or thought it would take too long to find.
 While she doesn’t break down who these employees were, you can imagine that the juniors, potentially considered the least important in the workplace pecking order, constituted a significant proportion of these numbers.

 And if they’re not being included in information sharing, it’s not easy to respond with impressive insights or solutions to the discussions at hand.